GSA/cio.gov-redo/_posts/2016-10-20-data-center-cop.md

 ---
-layout: blog
+layout: post
-title: 'Building a Data Center Community of Practice'
+title: Building a Data Center Community of Practice
-description:
+excerpt: This blog entry was originally published on October 19th, 2016 on the GSA blog.
+This month over one hundred government data center representatives from around the country participated in the second meeting of the Data Center Optimization Initiative (DCOI).
-date: 2016-10-20
+date: October 20, 2016
 display-date: 20 October 2016
 author: Dan Pomeroy, DCOI Managing Partner PMO, GSA
 tags: data-center 2016

-image:
-image-thumbnail: /assets/img/CIO-council-Logo-silver1.png
-img-alt: CIOC Logo
+permalink:
 ---
 This blog entry was originally published on October 19th, 2016 on the GSA blog.